RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2005**: The US military launched Project BLACKBOX to develop Learning-type AI(Intelligent Machines, or IM).
 (Where is Uni-Sci?
 Well, they are still here!
 XD)

-**2006**: JSDF deployed Androids at the recruitment site.
+**2006**: The JSDF deployed Androids at the recruitment site.
 From then on, Androids entered the public view.

 **2008**: The US subprime mortgage crisis leaded to global economic crisis.
 Left the seeds of greater global economic crisis than the Great Depression for the future.